Talent development and engagement

 We engage with employees through a variety of communications, training, awareness sessions, and other employee activities.
 For further information, visit the Stakeholder Engagement page of this microsite.

 Power Corporation encourages and supports engagement with the not-for-profit sector and personal giving by employees through its Employee Giving Program.
-The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organization where employees volunteer.
+The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organizations where employees volunteer.

 Highlights from our group companies